svx/gradle-quickstart/website/docs/quick-start-guides/technical-writer.md

     useJUnitPlatform()
 }

-// Create the files a.txt and b.txt containing the message "Hi from Gradle" in the build directory. configure<GreetingPluginExtension> {
+// Create the files a.txt and b.txt containing the message "Hi from Gradle!" in the build directory. configure<GreetingPluginExtension> {

     message.set("Hi from Gradle")